JFrogChina/jfrog-poc-samples/README.md

-# 🏗️ JFrog SaaS Trial Workshop Guide

 <details>
 <summary>English</summary>

+## Course Objectives

 Welcome to the **JFrog SaaS Trial Workshop!** 🎓
-This guide will help you get started with JFrog SaaS and practice building a Maven project.
+This workshop aims to help you get started with JFrog SaaS and practice building a Maven project.
+By the end of this workshop, you will be able to:
+- Apply for a JFrog SaaS trial and set up your environment.
+- Clone and configure a Maven project.
+- Build and deploy the project using JFrog CLI.
+- Understand and remediate security vulnerabilities using JFrog Xray.

 ## 📝 Prerequisites